adamlechowicz/Beton3/Firmware Source Files/README.md

 # Béton3 Firmware

 This folder holds major versions of the firmware for Béton3.
 Firmware is written for Arduino Pro Micro and Pro Micro clones (Arduino Leonardo platform in the Arduino IDE).

+I recorded a quick and dirty video of the stock firmware's interface at https://www.youtube.com/watch?v=9jtD4WeTKok

 I've made an attempt to document the majority of the code using comments throughout, but if you are using this as a base for a revision and have clarifying questions shoot me an email at alechowicz@umass.edu.